Jebet812/Git/Git Notes/README.md

 Its goals are:
 -  To easily recall earlier versions of individual files or the entire project.
 -  To allow several team members to work on a project, files at the time without affecting each other's work.
+Another name for VCS IS *software configuration management (SCM) system.*
+With VCS you can:</br>
+-  See changes made on project, when changes were made and by whom
+-  Create branches where changes can be made by different people performing actions at the same time like fixing bugs without affecting the main.
+Later on the changes merged if they are to be kept in the main branch.</br>
+-Retrive past versions of files or individual files.
+- Include comment with each change and explanation.

+## Git
+It is a distributed version control system that is free and open source that developers and other contributors can use to work on a project